rfuzzo/MWSE/docs/source/types/niParticlesData.md

 ### `sizes`
 <div class="search_terms" style="display: none">sizes</div>

 *Read-only*.
-The particle sizes.
+An array controlling individual particle sizes.
+Values should be in the range 0 to 1.
 The length of the array is equal to `vertexCount`.

 **Returns**: